Ash Wednesday is coming up in less than two weeks! (It’s super late this year.)

 St Joseph Prayer after Grace for March in black and in purple

-The Catholic All March Booklet and the Stations of the Cross Booklet are both also available as paperbacks on Amazon.
+The Catholic All March Booklet and the Stations of the Cross Booklet are both also available as paperbacks in the CAY Marketplace.
 The printable pdf March booklet has a short illustrated version of the Stations of the Cross.
 The full version, with prayers, Bible readings, reflections, and the Stabat Mater is in its own Stations of the Cross pdf booklet (just to keep March from being super long).
-The Amazon paperback version of Catholic All March has the full version of the Stations of the Cross.
+The paperback version of Catholic All March has the full version of the Stations of the Cross.
 The Stations alone are also available as a paperback.

 Lastly, is the Printable Lent DIY Set, which includes a print and cut Lent Countdown Calendar, posters and quotes, Voluntary Lenten Discipline slips, and a printable Lenten Sacrifice bean jar label.
 (There’s no overlap between this set and the booklet bundle.)